mdditt2000/kubernetes/cis-1-9/howto.md

         "--log-level=INFO",
         "--insecure=true"
     ```
 * Add as3: "true" to any configmap applied so that CIS knows the data fields is AS3 and not legacy container connector input data.
-Please note that CIS will use
-  gojsonschema to validate the AS3 data.
+Please note that CIS will use gojsonschema to validate the AS3 data.
 If the declaration doesnt conform with the schema an error will be logged.
+Example https://github.com/mdditt2000/kubernetes/blob/dev/cis-1-9/blank/f5-as3-configmap.yaml
     ```
     metadata:
     name: f5-hello-world-https